 For students who are admitted, the Admissions Committee will, in consultation with an applicant's prospective advisor, recommend admission to either the EPS masters program or the EPS doctoral program.
 See department website for application requirements.

 Graduate School Resources

 Resources to help you afford graduate study might include assistantships, fellowships, traineeships, and financial aid.
 Further funding information is available from the Graduate School.
 Be sure to check with your program for individual policies and restrictions related to funding.

-The department offers teaching assistantships each semester.
-In addition, students in educational policy studies are very successful in competing for assistantships on professors' research grants through the Wisconsin Center for Education Research and other research organizations on campus, as well as for administrative assistantships and for teaching assistantships in related departments.
-University assistantships of at least one-third time routinely provide tuition remission (except for segregated fees), medical insurance, and a stipend.
-Each semester (and summer) the department posts positions teaching both undergraduate and graduate classes.
-Positions for teaching assistants are also posted each semester and occasionally for summer.
+In addition, students in Educational Policy Studies are very successful in competing for assistantships on professors' research grants through the Wisconsin Center for Education Research and other research organizations on campus, as well as for administrative assistantships and for teaching assistantships in related departments.

 Minimum Graduate School Requirements

 Review the Graduate School minimum academic progress and degree requirements, in addition to the program requirements listed below.

 Accelerated: Accelerated programs are offered at a fast pace that condenses the time to completion.
 Students typically take enough credits aimed at completing the program in a year or two.

 Evening/Weekend: Courses meet on the UW–Madison campus only in evenings and/or on weekends to accommodate typical business schedules.
 Students have the advantages of face-to-face courses with the flexibility to keep work and other life commitments.